PrinceSAnnor/autograd/README.md

 ## Install the latest version of Python 3.
 Latest release can be found at (https://python.org)

+**Install Python and make sure you select 'add to PATH' especially on Windows.
+Linux and Mac tend to do that by default.**

 ## Install Processing Java on your target machine.
 Processing Java, latest release can be found at (https://processing.org)

+**After installing, add Processing Java to your PATH.**

 ## Install project dependencies
 Execute this from your command-line/terminal in the root directory (where requirements.txt is found)